10.1. Object stub generator

 See Multiple Instance Object Implementation for more information.

 Use the -di flag to generate code stubs that support dynamic instance management.
-Combine it with the -ni <count> option to set the maximum number of instances.
-The actual number of instances can vary at runtime.
+Combine it with -ni <count> option to set the maximum number of instances.
+The actual number of instances can change at runtime.

 ./tools/anjay_codegen.py -i temperature_obj.xml -o temperature_obj.c -ni 5 -di